 In HEC-RAS, lateral structures are used to model flow being transferred between a river and adjacent elements, such as another river, storage area, or 2D flow area.
 The lateral structure acts as an internal boundary element between the above model elements, and can represent a levee or flood wall, a flow diversion structure, or the natural terrain.

 Lateral structures primarily describe the weir geometry, representing how water overflows into the adjacent flow element.
-(More information on these flow elements is contained in this knowledge base article.)
 These structures can also include other outlet elements, such as culverts, flood gates, and overflow spillways.
 Additionally, breaching failure of a lateral structure either from overtopping erosion or underground piping erosion can be modeled.

 The lateral structure is generally placed along a physical element in the terrain, such as a roadway, as shown in the above figure.
 A lateral structure models the exchange of flow between a main river reach and an adjacent river reach, a main river reach and an adjacent storage area, or a main river reach and an adjacent 2D flow area.
 To model the exchange of flow between a storage area and a 2D flow area, a SA/2D connection internal boundary element is used.

 Creating a Lateral Structure

 To create a lateral structure, either the Assign Lateral Structures or Draw Lateral Structures command can be used.
 Both commands operate similarly.